 Emerging right-side up from the inversion, the train races up and over the top of the quarry wall.
 It delivers some powerful (but, again, smooth) lateral g-forces as the track banks severely to the right and the left.
 There are also a few more airtime bursts courtesy of some small hills.
 The ride begins losing a bit of speed here, and in the confusion of the moment, passengers may think that the coaster has nearly reached its nadir and should be returning to the station soon.

-But as it races back over the edge of the wall, they are reminded, "Oh yeah.
-We've been on top of a 100-foot quarry cliff for the past few moments, and…eeeeeeahhhhhh!"
+But as it races back over the edge of the wall, they are reminded, ”Oh yeah.
+We’ve been on top of a 100-foot quarry cliff for the past few moments, and…wait a sec!"
 The final drop into the quarry is unexpected, long, and potent.
-A synchronized geyser of water erupts on the quarry floor to punctuate the drop.
+A synchronized geyser of water erupts on the quarry floor (when it works) to punctuate the drop.

 The train races toward the quarry wall and into a tunnel bored into its side for a disorienting few moments of semi-darkness and flashing light effects.
 Riders emerge back into the daylight and hurtle into an assertive brake that abruptly halts the action.
 Iron Rattler then slithers back into the station.